kjappelbaum/pyepal/docs/_build/html/_sources/background.rst.txt

 - This implementation is directly applicable to :math:`n`-dimensional problems.

 - It can be easily used with any kind of model.
-For example, one might replace the Gaussian process model with a neural network with `Dropout Monte Carlo <http://proceedings.mlr.press/v48/gal16.pdf>`_ for the uncertainity estimate.
+For example, one might replace the Gaussian process model with a neural network with `Dropout Monte Carlo <http://proceedings.mlr.press/v48/gal16.pdf>`_ for the uncertainty estimate.

 In our own work, we used this algorithm for materials discovery.